georgecpp/studwizard/README.md

 - In the backend directory, run:
 ### `npm install`
+then
 ### `npm run serve`

-- In the frontend directory, you can run:
+- In the frontend directory,run:
 ### `npm install`
+then
 ### `npm run start`
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.